Lakes, Indians and Ruins

 “Thank you for an unforgettable trip that we will truly never forget.
 The highlight for us of course was Machu Picchu, but we were pleasantly surprised at how wonderful the other visits were too!
 10 out of 10.”
 (Bernie Adler, UK)

-PRICES (per person)
+Prices (per person)

 |# OF PASSENGERS||2017 PRICE|

-- Activities as listed in itinerary
+- Excursions as noted in the itinerary

 - International flights

 - Domestic flights (Lima-Cusco-Lima aprox $370).